euwbah/MuseLang/README.md

 But still treat the relative time as relative time.
 Now the first bar has a total of 11 units of equal time, but not absolute time.
 Finally, condense the time of the 11 units to make it fit into 4 beats.
 Now you have undeciplets.

+####Too little beats in a bar

+`\[al'1.5 al'0.5 | ]*2\`

+This Pattern expands to `\al'1.5 al'0.5 | al'1.5 al'0.5\`.
+There is a total of 2 absolute beats in each bar, and no more to fill up the extra 2 beats of space.
+In this case, just fill up that extra 2 beats with nothingness.

+####Variable time

+`\[al'(rnd 0.5 1) (a a a a)l'(rnd 1 2) a*(rndint 1 2)]\`

+As you can see here, real-time variable parameters of units are a very hard thing to accomplish.
+For such a feature to actually work, the `rnd` function needs to be re-evaluated every iteration.
+And because the parameters can even affect the number of units in a pattern, the whole pattern needs to be re-evaluated every iteration.

+So, although this MuseLang is technically a 'live code', its patterns and their units are completely evaluated and scheduled not spontaneously when the time calls for, but at the start of every pattern iteration/reiteration.

+####Mid-pattern changes

+During a pattern eval, the only extra process done is an eval of the pattern itself.
+No need to keep time etc as pattern stamps are all kept in the pattern.

 #Syntax